-The Coal Valley News has been providing the residents of Boone County and surrounding areas with the best in local news coverage for the past 86 years.
+The Coal Valley News has been providing the residents of Boone County and surrounding areas with the best in local news coverage since 1925.
 It has always been, and continues to be, a newspaper that is focused on the community, an award-winning publication that delivers 'hometown news' to every part of the county and to parts of several surrounding counties.

 The Coal Valley News staff and management are proud of our heritage, and especially proud of the contributions we have made to the county for more than seven decades.